 String.LastIndexOf Method (String, Int32, Int32)

 Reports the zero-based index position of the last occurrence of a specified string within this instance.
-The search starts at a specified character position and examines a specified number of character positions.
+The search starts at a specified character position and proceeds backward toward the beginning of the string for a specified number of character positions.

 Assembly: mscorlib (in mscorlib.dll)